Niagara Falls is the most popular tourist destination in Canada.

 The Hornblower boat cruises are the best way to see the Niagara Falls up close.

 The tours have been running for more than 170 years bringing people right past each of the three different waterfalls.

 Prices for the most popular “Voyage to the Falls” boat tour are $25 for adults.

 This includes admission on to the 700 passenger catamaran, mist poncho, complimentary elevator ride, and access to the Hornblower Riverside patio.

-With just one day in Niagara Falls this is one of those MUST-DO experiences that you don’t want to miss.
+With just one day this is one of those MUST-DO experiences that you don’t want to miss.

 It’s hard to describe the thunderous roar and earthy vibrations as the boat cruises by the millions of gallons of water flowing over the escarpment into the Niagara River beside you.